5 Key Ideas from Primary Reading Simplified

 The answer to (1) is simple: Don’t bother.

 I’m serious.
 Just don’t bother.
 Ofsted have made it abundantly clear that they don’t want teachers gathering evidence for its own sake.
-If your method of assessment requires you to pretend that reading comprehension is something that it clearly is not, then it’s time to dump that method of assessment.
-Think instead about how fluently your children read and how much they know about the English language and the wider world.
+If your interpretation of an assessment requires you to pretend that reading comprehension is something that it clearly is not, then it’s time to reconsider how you use that method of assessment.
+You need to know how fluently your children read and you need to try to get a sense of much they know about the English language and the wider world.
 The former can be assessed by hearing children read aloud and by undertaking quick fluency assessments; the latter, however, is not accessible via reference to simple rubrics.
-Standardised reading assessments may give a very rough idea, but they are not to be relied upon as precise measures of individual progress for all the reasons explained above.
-It’s time to accept that there are some things that we can measure and other things that we cannot and to change our assessment decisions accordingly.
+Standardised reading comprehension assessments can give a rough idea of overall reading attainment and progress, and they are potentially useful for this purpose, but they tell us little about what we should or should not teach.
+It’s time to accept that there are some things that we can measure and other things that we cannot, and we need to change our assessment decisions accordingly.

-A content-focused approach to the teaching of reading comprehension aligns with a more accurate view of reading comprehension.
-It allows teachers to do away with pointless, time-consuming forms of assessment.
+A meaningful approach to the teaching of reading comprehension aligns with a more accurate view of what reading comprehension is.
+It allows teachers to do away with pointless, time-consuming forms of tick-box assessment.
 It encourages school leaders to re-imagine their reading curriculum primarily in terms of the texts to be shared.
 Most of all, it offers our pupils a more authentic, enriching and effective experience of reading.

 So, what’s stopping us from teaching reading comprehension really well?
 Absolutely nothing.

-If you’d like to find out more about teaching reading, please consider my book, The Art and Science of Teaching Primary Reading: link
+Equally, if you’d like to learn more about the theory behind reading and how it relates to classroom practice, please consider my first book, The Art and Science of Teaching Primary Reading: link

-All royalties will be going to the Malaria Consortium, a Give-Well-recommended charity.
+All royalties from The Art and Science of Teaching Primary Reading go to the Malaria Consortium, a Give-Well-recommended charity.

 * Fluent word recognition is also dependent on our broader language comprehension alongside our knowledge of phoneme-grapheme relationships, phonemic skills, etc.